 Robert Ackerman Burbage, the former owner of Burbage's Self Serve Grocery, died Monday.
 He was 88.

-Mr. Burbage was born just outside of Summerville on May 20, 1923, to George and Tressa Burbage.
+Burbage was born just outside of Summerville on May 20, 1923, to George and Tressa Burbage.
 One of 11 children, he left home at a young age to begin working for a brother at his filling station and restaurant.
-He served in the Army during World War II.
+He was an Army veteran of World War II.

-Burbage's has been a community staple for more than 60 years.
-Mr. Burbage entered semi-retirement in the 1980s but continued to maintain a presence in the store now owned by his sons.
+Burbage entered semi- retirement in the 1980s but continued to maintain a presence in the store now owned by his sons.

-A visitation will be held 5-7 p.m.
-Wednesday at J. Henry Stuhr's Downtown Chapel.
-Funeral services will take place at 1 p.m.
+A visitation will be held from 5 to 7 p.m. today at J. Henry Stuhr's Downtown Chapel.
+Services will take place at 1 p.m.
 Thursday at Grace United Methodist Church.